Wild Swimming in London

 The only hitch is that these spots are not all legal.
 If you decide to swim there, make sure that you know about local restrictions and consequences.
-Most importantly, be safe and enjoy reclaiming the city’s waterways.
+Most importantly, stay safe and enjoy reclaiming the city’s waterways.

-My weekly gateway to urban wild swimming came in the middle of London in Hyde Park with the Serpentine and it famous Serpentine Swimming Club.
+My weekly gateway to urban wild swimming came in the middle of London in Hyde Park with the Serpentine and its famous Serpentine Swimming Club.
 Members of this Victorian-era club can swim in the Serpentine every morning, courtesy of the Royal Parks.

 Through the seasons, I’ve seen all types of swimmers enjoy the lake.
 The early birds show up at 5am for long swims before the office, the mid-session swimmers enjoy social breakfast afterwards, and the last-minute swimmers rush in for a refreshing dip before the Lido Cafe tower clock shows 9.30am.
 Whatever the weather, I’ve very rarely been alone at the Serpentine.

 For many, the lake is also a training ground for serious swimming events and thanks to its central location, swimmers of all abilities and ages can access it easily.
 Accessible by bike or public transit, the Serpentine is an easy central stop before work or breakfast.

 On 18 July 1927, Mercedes Gleitze left Westminster Bridge to swim a staggering 120 miles, down the Thames and around Beachy Head to Folkestone.
 In 2006, endurance swimmer Lewis Pugh swam the length of the Thames River as part of a challenge to draw attention to the dangers of global warming.
 In 2011, it’s David Walliams who swam 140 miles of the Thames River for charity Sports Relief, ending at Westminster Bridge.